svkurowski/aktenkoffer/README.md

 This project uses multiple linters to apply a common code style and catch common mistakes.

+### Ruby

-`rubocop` helps us implement our agreed upon coding style. `reek` can help find potential candidates for refactorings. `rails_best_pratices` will help us pay attention to gotchas and quirks of Rails.
+`RuboCop` helps us implement our agreed upon coding style. `reek` can help find potential candidates for refactorings. `rails_best_pratices` will help us pay attention to gotchas and quirks of Rails.

-To run the linters manually, use the following commands:
+To run the linters, use the following commands:

 ```sh
 $ bundle exec rubocop .